boppetson/personal-website/content/pages/about.md

 ![What you have to think about to create value.](/media/think-about.png "Think about...    to create value.")

 It’s embarrassing to think back on how wrong I was.
 I messed up real bad, but I grew from it.
 I started thinking!
 As a result, my ability to design got a lot better.

+After learning to appreciate the thought that’s required to get design right, I started noticing the work that other designers had done in the world.
+My friends are ~~probably~~ sick of me constantly pointing out good design ([some of my favorite designs](https://bendavies.life/category/my-favorite-designs)).
+The joy I felt as I thought about design was a signal that I should make a serious attempt at being a designer.

+So, I got more serious.
+I started telling people it’s what I wanted to do.
+I started doing research on what I needed to learn.
+I started taking design classes at my school.
+My parents even bought me books about design for my birthday. *Now that was serious.*

+One of those books prompted my most recent realization about design.
+It was Mike Monteiro’s *Ruined by Design*.
+At first glance, the name of the book made it seem like my parents were trying to convince me *not* to become a designer.
+Instead, I got a much-needed briefing before I ventured off into the world.
+It taught me that designers need to be gatekeepers.
+They should do everything in their power to prevent harmful products from reaching users.
+If I’m going to be a designer, I need to ask why and say no to projects that I know will cause harm, even if that gets me fired.
+Just like a company that dumps chemicals into a town’s water supply, a designer who releases a harmful product into the world should be held accountable, regardless if they knew it would cause harm or not.
+It’s their responsibility to know.

+Being a gatekeeper is part of the design process.
+A designer’s #1 goal is to solve someone’s problem.
+If they design something that causes harm to that person, they sure as hell aren’t solving the problem.
+The value that a designer brings isn’t directed to the company whom the designer works for; it’s for the user.
+Always and forever.
+Designers serve users.
+Companies get their value from users whose problems have been solved and are willing to give something up in return.

+Through the past few years, I grew and so did my definition of design.
+I started with the misconception that designers had no substantive impact.
+I learned that the world is designed and the way it’s designed has serious consequences on people’s lives.
+People can live and die by design.
+I figured out through failure that design requires a lot of thought to get right.
+In fact, it’s the thought that makes a design worth anything.
+Finally, I got a pep talk about the importance of being a gatekeeper.
+Designers have a responsibility to serve the people they are designing for above all else.

+For all these reasons, I want to be a designer.

+I want to help people, I want to solve their problems, and I want to have a positive impact.